-In this book, Lani not only lays out all the foundation of the plant-based diet in an accessible and fun way, but she also delivers step-by-step guides to help newbies with the transition to a fully plant-based lifestyle.
+In this book, Lani not only lays out all the foundations of the plant-based diet in an accessible and fun way, but she also delivers step-by-step guides to help newbies with the transition to a fully plant-based lifestyle.

-Besides providing the basics of veganism, the book also offers tips on meal plans, vegan recipes, as well as pantry organization tips and how to eat vegan when out on social events.
+Besides providing the basics of veganism, the book also offers tips on meal plans, vegan recipes, as well as pantry organization tips, and how to eat vegan when out on social events.